The best teachers are found where you least expect it. In the area of learning some networking tips, I found my teacher while getting my hair cut.

 Through the years, I have networked with other writers, dog lovers, book sellers, craft makers, artists, and car buyers.
 This time I met a quilter and a blogger wanna be.

-Talk in terms of the other person’s interests.
-Make it not about you.
+- Talk in terms of the other person’s interests.
+Make it not about them, not you.

-Be enthusiastic.
-Be a cheerleader for the process.
+- Be enthusiastic.
+Show energy and be a cheerleader for the process.
+It’s contagious.

 Both comments and pings are currently closed.